RayKMAllen/email_assistant/README.md

 ### Commands

 -   `load <path_or_text>`: Load an email conversation from a file path or raw text.
 -   `draft [tone]`: Draft a reply to the loaded email conversation, optionally specifying a tone.
--   `refine <instructions>`: Refine the drafted reply with additional instructions.
+-   `refine <instructions> [--full-history]`: Refine the drafted reply with additional instructions.
+Use the optional `--full-history` flag to include the entire email conversation context in the refinement.
 -   `save [filepath]`: Save the drafted reply to a file (default:
     `~/drafts/draft_<timestamp>.txt`).
 -   `info`: Show extracted key information from the loaded email conversation.